 7 Household Items That Should Never Be Flushed Down the Toilet

-The toilet is a standard fixture in the home that we regularly use.
-We tend to think of its utility for granted, however it’s vital to remember that it’s no garbage can.
-Certain things shouldn’t go down the toilet as they can cause blockage within the drainage system or damage for sewer drains.
+The toilet is a ubiquitous household fixture that we all use daily.
+The temptation is to consider its use for granted, but it’s crucial to remember that it’s not a garbage can.
+Certain things shouldn’t to be flushed into the drain because they can cause obstruction in the drain or damage for sewer drains.

 Key Takeaways